Ken Simons

 Student Job Openings

 Undergraduates may apply for job opportunities to help with research and other activities.
 Applicants must be continuing RPI undergraduates.
-In Summer 2024, I am looking for a full-time undergraduate employee to help with the Fashion Innovation Center, dealing with issues such as the Center library, reports, web design, and information collection.
-Also, any semester, apply in the first week of the semester or earlier to participate in Undergraduate Research Program research projects.
+In Spring 2025, there is opportunity for part-time undergraduate employees to help with the Fashion Innovation Center, dealing with issues such as the Center library, reports, web updates, helping with material tests, and information collection.
+In any semester, apply in the first week of the semester or earlier to participate in Undergraduate Research Program research projects.

 To apply for URP positions while taking classes, please email me this part-time form.